Pipers Creek Grove

 Bush tucker celebrates Australia’s native flavours

-A strong belief in the health benefits of organic foods and caring for the land are the two core values that underpin successful local agribusiness, Pipers Creek Grove, a family owned enterprise that operates south-west of Kempsey at Dondingalong in the Macleay Valley Food Bowl precinct.
+A strong belief in the health benefits of organic foods and caring for the land are the two core values that have underpinned successful local agribusiness, Pipers Creek Grove.

 Compatible plant species, including mostly rainforest species, have also been selected and trialled, with an emphasis on the impact of wild harvesting and the rarity of their natural stocks.

 Operators Jules and Liza were known for their passion for caring for the land and interest in organics – which resulted in the farm’s conversion to organic status in 2006.
 Jules and Liza developed a range of organic hand-made gourmet products from the bush tucker orchards grown at their property.

 “Our products come direct from the plantation to our kitchen and then on to the consumer,” Jules said.
 “You don’t get any fresher than that.”